Skip to main content

 Three artefacts, five scoping questions, one retest contract.
 That’s the shape of a useful engagement.

 At HackingByte we run engagements senior-led, with reproduction-grade evidence, attack-path narratives instead of scanner exports, and a retest cycle that closes the loop on every Critical and High finding.
-The methodology page walks through how we work end-to-end.
+The methodology page walks through how we work, stage by stage.
 If you’re scoping your first paid penetration test or replacing a vendor whose last engagement underdelivered, the contact form is the shortest path to a conversation.

 No fear marketing, no scare statistics, no certifications we don’t hold.
 Just the work, done seriously.